-- 1. Advocate for our fair share of State Funding - 2.
-Advocate for reasonable and measured relief from state-regulated flood requirements - 3.
-Advocate for and pursue transportation, infrastructure and affordable housing funding available through new State programs or funding initiatives - 4.
-Protect our interests in the Sacramento-San Joaquin Delta - Promote legislation and funding allocations that enhance educational outcomes in Stockton
+- Advocate for our fair share of State Funding - 2.
+Advocate for COVID-19 relief and recovery resources to further support City operations and the community. - 3.
+Advocate for reasonable and measured relief from state-regulated flood requirements - 4.
+Advocate for and pursue transportation, infrastructure and affordable housing funding available through new State programs or funding initiatives - 5.
+Protect our interests in the Sacramento-San Joaquin Delta - 6.
+Promote legislation and funding allocations that enhance educational outcomes in Stockton

-1. Advocate for our fair share of State Funding
+Advocate for our fair share of State Funding

 Background: The City of Stockton has been successful in receiving state funding through both project-specific earmarks and competitive funding application processes.
 However, the City of Stockton has been underrepresented in recent years and has only in the past year taken the opportunity to develop more positive working relationships with state agencies and explain our unique needs.
-Also, the City has experienced a reduction in funding from the state as a result of direct removal of revenues previously remitted to municipalities examples of which include Vehicle License Fee revenues and Redevelopment Agency revenues.
+In addition, the City has experienced a reduction in funding from the state as a result of direct removal of revenues previously remitted to municipalities examples of which include Vehicle License Fee revenues and Redevelopment Agency revenues.